nauam/Courses/docs/learning/howto/migrate-to-mysql.md

 # MySQL Migration Guide

-Use this guide to migrate a set of QW Control projects from the built-in H2 database, to use MySQL.
+Use this guide to migrate a set of Rundeck projects from the built-in H2 database, to use MySQL.
-The instructions assume QW Control and MySQL are running on Linux/Unix server.
+The instructions assume Rundeck and MySQL are running on Linux/Unix server.

 ## Project Export All Projects